 With a three student per faculty member ratio, students receive the most individualized mentoring available at any trial academy.
 Moreover, having faculty members and students who represent both sides of the trial bar, students will be critiqued from both perspectives and learn from each other on how to identify the strengths and weaknesses of their arguments as well as schooling on professional and ethical conduct in a courtroom.

 The National Judicial College in Reno, Nevada, is where it all happens.
-The National Judicial College is where practicing judges from around the world come to be educated in all aspects of trial practice.
+The National Judicial College is where practicing judges from around the world come to be educated in all aspects of trial practice

 - Offers a unique, interactive, diverse program combining today's latest technology with the Country's top trial lawyers as personal mentors

-- Faculty includes expert defense lawyers, plaintiff lawyers, district judges, Supreme Court justices, jury consultants, professors and technical engineers
+- Faculty includes expert defense lawyers, plaintiff lawyers, district judges, Supreme Court justices, jury consultants, professors

 The students at the National Trial Academy will qualify for Continuing Legal Education credits in all states.
 Students who attend the Trial Academy will earn approximately forty (40) or fifty (50) hours of state accreditation depending on which state the student is licensed in, the cost of which is tax deductible.